 Should it be a requirement that URI point to an XML representation (or a XML be one of the mandatory representation) ?
 WFS has this requirement (GML is a mandatory format), but some groups try to have this rule removed.
 ESRI REST essentially works in JSON, Future OGC RESTFul is on the drawing board.

-See above
+See above [Ollie - no for “identifier”.
+But yes for vocabulary concepts]

 p.
 35 , first paragraph: